octoml/octoai-textgen-cookbook/doctalk/frontend/README.md

 ## Prerequisites

-Before running this application, you need to make sure you are setup to run Next.js.
+Before running this application, you need to make sure you are set up to run Next.js.
 Learn more in the [Next.js docs](https://nextjs.org/docs/getting-started/installation).

 Additionally, you need to set up a `.env` file in the root of the project with the necessary environment variables.